Skip to main content

 In this step, you'll summarize and synthesize the findings from all the sources you've analyzed.
 Start with an introduction that defines the research question, followed by the themes, subtopics, or categories identified.
 After that, provide a discussion or conclusion that addresses any gaps in the literature to motivate future research.
 Lastly, edit and revise your review to ensure it is well-structured, clear, and concise.

 Depending on your field or project, you may have different objectives for your literature review.
-You could be doing a literature review to learn a new field, or to write a systematic review, a meta-analysis, an umbrella review, or another kind of review article.
+You could be doing a literature review to learn a new field, or to write a systematic review, a meta-analysis, or another kind of review article.
 Make sure to review the requirements, expectations and specific best practices for your kind of review.

 This review on the Urban effects on native avifauna neatly summarizes a range of articles in a table, with corresponding notes and references for each one.